Skip to Content

 Moisture

-Many ants invade homes searching for water, especially during hot, dry Idaho summers or cold winter months when outside moisture is limited.
+Many ants invade homes searching for water—especially during hot, dry Idaho summers or during winter when outside moisture is limited.

 Key moisture sources include: